subhasishd/subhasishd.github.io/_pages/about.md

 Sometimes people ask how to pronounce my first name, so here is an attempt at phonetics: Subhasish, is pronounced as "shoe-va-sish."

+I acknowledge that I live and work on the ancestral & traditional lands of the Goshute, Paiute, Shoshone, and Ute peoples.

 Getting started
 ======